Compare Auto Insurance in Denver

 The graph below shows the change in Colorado's average auto insurance rate from 2011 to 2015, the most recent year the data is available.
 According to the III, Colorado car insurance rates increased from $723 in 2011 to $857 in 2015, a jump of $133, or 18.49 percent.

 QuoteWizard helps consumers compare insurance quotes from national companies and local agents.
 Comparing quotes can help you find cheap car insurance rates near Denver, Colorado.
-Last year, 19,169 people used QuoteWizard to compare auto insurance quotes in Denver, CO from multiple companies.
+Last year, 19,169 people used QuoteWizard to compare auto insurance quotes in Denver, CO from multiple companies to find the cheapest rates.

-These are the most popular car insurance companies reported by QuoteWizard users in Denver, CO.
+These are the most popular car insurance companies reported by QuoteWizard users in Denver, Colorado.

 Other popular Denver car insurance companies: AAA, Safeco, USAA, MetLife, Country Financial, Hartford, Travelers, 21st Century, and Colorado Farm Bureau.